 The College Academic Advising Office supports students as they develop individualized paths through the curriculum, allowing students to meet their academic, personal, and professional goals.
 Academic advisers serve as a primary point of contact, working in collaboration with faculty, campus partners, and other resources to support students' academic success.
-Faculty and instructors can reach out to College Advising to address concerns related to student well-being as well as administrative remedies with their students (i.e., course withdrawals or incompletes).
+Faculty and instructors can reach out to College Advising to address concerns related to student well-being, academic performance, and administrative remedies (i.e., course withdrawals or incompletes).
+Faculty can alert a student's Academic Advisor through Faculty Access.
 To learn more about how faculty and instructors can engage with College Advising and how to contact your students' advisers, please see the College Academic Advising Office: An Overview handout.